Just for Fun: Take Off With Names That Double Up As Call Signs For Kids

 When it comes to nicknames, we recommend thinking about where you expect your name labels to be used (and who will be using them).
 If the name labels are for someone who is better known by their nickname than their given name, it’s probably wise to include their nickname – either alongside or instead of their given name.

-Whether you prefer given names, nicknames, or call signs – Stikins can help you label your family’s belongings in seconds.
+Whether you prefer given names, nicknames, or call signs, Stikins ® name labels can label your family’s belongings in seconds.

 And they’re pretty quick to order too!